maayane/PhotoFit/README.md

 ## Credit

-If you are using PhotoFit, please reference the appendix of Soumagnac et al. 2019 (in preparation)
+If you are using PhotoFit, please reference the appendix of [Soumagnac et al. 2019](https://ui.adsabs.harvard.edu/abs/2019arXiv190711252S/exportcitation)

 ## How to install `PhotoFit`?